d-sargent/platypi/README.md

 Inspired by the enigmatic platypus, Platypi blends unexpected features with conventional approaches.
 Dramatically tapered strokes and sheared wedge serifs combine with smooth curves and traditional proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased tapering and overall contrast.

 An original design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive in 2022.
 The aim of the project was to create a 'latin' wedge serif model suitable for long-form text usage.
-The original design had multiple weights from Regular to Black, alongside a Regular Italic style.
+The original design featured multiple weights, alongside a single weight italic style.

 All letterforms are currently being redrawn after reflection and time away from the project.
-The current goal is to refine the design as well as add additional matching weights in the italic.
+All weights will have matching italic styles.

 ![Sample Image](documentation/platypi-sample-image-oct-2023.png)